COS301-SE-2024/TailWaggr/docs/srs.md

     7. Pet Caretaker must be able to become registered
 		1. Caretaker must be able to provide contact details
 		2. Caretaker must be able to share location
+    8. User must be able to search for other users
+        1. User must be able to enter other user's name
+        2. User must be able to view matching user search results
 3. Location subsystem:
     1. User must be able to search for found pets:
         1. User must be able to enter a pet name